Asthma Exacerbation Protocol

 - Reassess clinical status, vital signs, and progression of symptoms every 15 minutes; patients with mild to moderate symptoms who demonstrate significant improvement should observed for at least 2 hours before return to activities; all others should be transported to the hospital for further evaluation and management

-Consider administration of oral prednisone for all patients with an acute asthma exacerbation
+Consider administration of oral dexamethasone for all patients with an acute asthma exacerbation